Introduction |

 Techniques

-motivation can be a large part of spiritual
+motivation can be a large part of the healing work.
+But

-direction.
-But in spiritual direction the resolution of such conflicts is
+in psychological and spiritual healing the resolution of such conflicts is directed

-directed toward ever greater trust in God, not toward the specific relief
+toward ever greater trust in God, not just toward the specific relief of psychiatric

 symptoms.